mBialczak/simpleARKANOID/README.md

     - the MixOpener class.
       Both are helper classes for the AudioMixer class.
 Their sole purpose is to provide correct initialization, acquiring resources, realeasing resources and closing of SDL Mixer engine in a RAII way.

 7.  the class Texture - used as an enhanced wrapper for SDL_Texture, image file loading into texture and generating textures from text.
-It is used as a component of StaticObject and Movable object-iheriting classes (Block, SideWall, Ball, Paddle and TextElement).
+It is used as a component of StaticObject and Movable object-inheriting classes (Block, SideWall, Ball, Paddle and TextElement).

 8.  the class TextElement - derived publicly from StaticObject and representing a rendered true type font text to be displayed.

-9.  the class Vector2d - a basic component class for all StaticObject and MovableObject - inherited classes.
-In the project it is used to represent a position or velocity vector.
+9.  the class Vector2d - a basic component class for all StaticObjects and MovableObjects - inherited classes.
+In the project it is used to represent a position and a velocity vector.
 Vector2d class is enclosed into gMath namespace together with RandNum class (although in seperate files) and some helper standalone functions.

-10. IntervalTimer class - a simple component class allowing measuring intervals of time, which are used for game state update calculations
+10. IntervalTimer class - a simple component class allowing measuring intervals of time, which are used for game state update calculations.

 11. LimitTimer class - a simple class used for incorporating frame rate limiting policy (in the implementation of the Game::Run function) and for FPS calculations inside of Renderer::UpdateTitleBar function.